Josef Hopferwieser: Life

 He also gave guest performances at the Staatsoper Stuttgart, at the Hamburgische Staatsoper (among others in December 1984 as Count Elemer in the last Arabella performance series of the staging by Otto Schenk) and several times at the Deutsche Oper am Rhein (as Don José, among others).
-In May 1989, together with the Ensemble der Deutschen Oper, he gave a guest performance at the International May Festival at the Staatstheater Wiesbaden "with a good singing performance" as Tichon in Katja Kabanowa.
+In May 1989, together with the Ensemble der Deutschen Oper, he gave a guest performance at the International May Festival at the Staatstheater Wiesbaden "with a good singing performance" as Tichon in Káťa Kabanová.
 In February 1992 he made his role debut at the Staatstheater Braunschweig as Hermann in The Queen of Spades.

 In 1971 he appeared at the San Francisco Opera as Alwa in Lulu.
 The role belonged to the parts he sang very often.
 He also embodied Alwa at the Grand Théâtre de Genève (1986) and in Madrid (1988).
 He sang abroad at La Scala, at the Teatro dell'Opera di Roma and at the opera houses in Lyon and Nancy.
 As a concert singer he appeared among others in Verdi's Requiem; at a performance in March 1980 with the Bruckner Orchestra Linz he performed the tenor part "to the best of his satisfaction".

 At the Scala, Hopferwieser was heard as Andres in Wozzeck (also with Ticho Parly and Mirto Picchi in the cast, conducted by Claudio Abbado, 1971) and in Cardillac (with Sir Donald McIntyre in the name part, directed by Ponnelle, 1987).

 Hopferwieser was married for over fifty years and father of two children.
 He died at age seventy-seven after a short illness in his hometown Graz, where he also lived.